embeddedartistry/athena-bootloader/README.md

 Supporting libraries are included with the bootloader and will be automatically detected by the Arduino IDE.

-These libraries are meant to facilitate interacting with the Ariadne bootloader from Arduino applications.
+These libraries are meant to facilitate interacting with the Athena bootloader from Arduino applications.

-* [NetEEPROM](avr/libraries/NetEEPROM) is a patched EEPROM library that protect the memory space used by the Ariadne bootloader.
+* [AthenaEEPROM](avr/libraries/AthenaEEPROM) is a patched EEPROM library that protect the memory space used by the Athena bootloader.
 This library also enables you to read/write the bootloader network settings.
 	- Use this library in place of the default EEPROM library to prevent settings from being overwritten
-* [EthernetReset](avr/libraries/EthernetReset) is a library that can be used to create an HTTP server in an application that enables you to:
+* [AthenaEthernetReset](avr/libraries/AthenaEthernetReset) is a library that can be used to create an HTTP server in an application that enables you to:
 	- Remotely restart the Arduino application
 	- Restart into the bootloader in programming mode, which waits for the a binary over TFTP

-The [EthernetReset](avr/libraries/EthernetReset) library is a requirement for your program if you want to support remotely enabling binary uploads.
-[A README is provided](avr/libraries/EthernetReset.md) and there is an [example sketch showing the usage of the library](avr/libraries/EthernetReset/examples/ResetServer/ResetServer.ino).
+The [AthenaEthernetReset](avr/libraries/AthenaEthernetReset) library is a requirement for your program if you want to support remotely enabling binary uploads.
+[A README is provided](avr/libraries/AthenaEthernetReset.md) and there is an [example sketch showing the usage of the library](avr/libraries/AthenaEthernetReset/examples/ResetServer/ResetServer.ino).

 ## Useful References